FAITH AND WORKS

 Once I was alive apart from law; but when the commandment came, sin sprang to life and I died.
 I found that the very commandment that was intended to bring life actually brought death.
 (Romans 7:9,10)

 Since the Law-keepers are now found to be transgressors, they cannot inherit the world.
-If the promise is not through faith then we are undone, our hope of righteousness and glory has lost its foundation.
+If the promise is not through faith, then we are undone, and our hope of righteousness and glory has lost its foundation.

 God spoke to Abraham concerning Abraham’s inheritance when he was past the years of child-bearing as though the blessing already had been received.
 God has a way of calling things not as yet in existence as though they already are present.

-So it is now.
-We do not choose Christ, He chooses us and justifies us as the Father directs Him.
+It is like that now.
+We do not choose Christ; He chooses us and justifies us as the Father directs Him.
 Our task is to believe and be obedient.
 We are to diligently apply ourselves each day to discovering God’s will for us and to performing it.
 We are not to attempt to “do great things for God” or to be presumptuous.
 Our role is to be patient and obedient, denying ourselves, taking up our cross, and following Christ as closely as we can.

 Calvary was a serious business.
 It is not wise to assume God is pleased with us when we are not denying ourselves and following Jesus, as is true of so many American believers.